 If a hearing loss is indicated on the audiogram, follow up is recommended with a healthcare professional who can provide further assessment and advice.

 NB If the result is not in line with other indicators, we recommend re-testing or seeking further advice from a healthcare professional.

-Sound Scouts can be contacted for a review of results on 1300 424 122 or contact@soundscouts.com.au
+Sound Scouts can be contacted for a review of result at contact@soundscouts.com